 Another way to clear blank cells is in the below.

-- In turn, a window naming Go To Special will appear.
+- The Go To Special window will appear.

-- Now, select the Blanks option and click the OK button.
+- Select the Blanks option and click the OK button.

 10. Email Compressed File by Imposing Manual Calculation